winstxnhdw/BotAQ/README.md

 # BotAQ
 BotAQ is a bot made to grind Am-Boss in Adventure Quest.
 It utilises the PyAutoGUI library to simulate human input and perform template matching.
-Unfortunately, this was not made with versatility in mind, as it requires the user to reach certain specific conditions within the game.
+Unfortunately, this was not made with versatility in mind, as it requires the player to reach certain specific conditions within the game.

 ## How it works
 BotAQ is based on five fundamental steps.